 There is initial funding of $15.8 million to establish the two pilot Thematic RDCs in the 2022-23 financial year.
 This is an enduring initiative with the digital research infrastructure capabilities in the People RDC being sustained long term.

-The ARDC will develop and deliver digital research infrastructure in the People RDC through collaborative partnerships with Australian organisations, including the public and private sector, research institutions (such as universities, NCRIS facilities, publicly funded research agencies and medical research institutes), and other relevant stakeholders.
+The ARDC is developing and delivering digital research infrastructure in the People RDC through collaborative partnerships with Australian organisations, including the public and private sector, research institutions (such as universities, NCRIS facilities, publicly funded research agencies and medical research institutes), and other relevant stakeholders.

-We will invite interested, eligible participants to register their interest.
-We will host a series of consultation sessions, including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.
+We invite interested, eligible participants to register their interest to receive invitations to events and updates on the program.
+We host a series of consultation sessions, including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.

-- Register your interest in the form below
+- Register your interest using the form below

 - Proposal development for pilot initiatives: June - July 2022